ADVANTECH-Corp/EI-Agent/README.md

 Remote Control Plugin:  the plugin execute remote command on target device.
 Based on those Plugins, Advantech also defined a set of APIs, called Plugin (Handler) APIs, to support custom plugins implementation.

-User can implement their own Handler with these Plugin (Handler) APIs to access their sensor data or control their devices and plugged by WISE Agent to communicate with WISE-PaaS 2.0 Server.
+User can implement their own Handler with these Plugin (Handler) APIs to access their sensor data or control their devices and plugged by EI-Agent to communicate with WISE-PaaS 2.0 Server.

 ## OVERVIEW
 ----

- The WISE Agent includes:
+ The EI-Agent includes:

  Library:
   * libWISECore.so